Is Miralax Safe For Toddlers?

 Please note that I am not a healthcare professional.
 I am sharing only what my child’s pediatrician recommended in his case.
 It is always best to talk with your pediatrician regarding your individual child’s needs.

-For my 1 year old son, our pediatrician recommended 1 teaspoon of Miralax mixed with 1 ounce of water.
+For my 1 year old son (who is otherwise healthy), our pediatrician recommended 1 teaspoon of Miralax mixed with 1 ounce of water.
 She said that the dosage could be increased if needed (up to a full cap) and to continue on a daily dose for 2 weeks.
 After that, she said to decrease it by 1/2 teaspoon, and then eventually stop.
 If the constipation started up again, we could return to daily doses.

 She explained that I would know that we were giving my toddler too much Miralax if he started having watery stools/diarrhea.
 And that the goal was for him to have 1-2 soft stools every day.